 The ad ends with a montage of footballer trophies, not just the sporting kind, but the bling – the cars, the lifestyle, the women – the very things that distance them from the fans.
 At a time when much of the public is concerned about the extremities of the game, this ad reminds us why – the brazen sense of privilege, superiority and entitlement.
 In England, football is still embroiled in the sordid Ched Evans saga, a painful reminder of the morals some footballers choose to live by.
 It might be an isolated incident, but it’s symbolic.
-Maybe they should append that line ‘they get all the goals and all the girls’ with ‘whether the girls consent or not’.
+Maybe they should append that line ‘they get all the goals and all the girls’ with ‘whether the girls are too shitfaced to consent or not’.
 I’m being extreme, but you get the point.

 And what about Adidas’ commitment to, quote, ‘drive forward development in a wide variety of areas such as gender’?
 A suggestive shot of a fighter jet through a pair of long female legs in high heels won’t do much for that.
 Girls play football too.
 And what about Suarez?
 Yes, he got punished and served his ban.
 But he bit someone.
 Twice.
 In a criminal court he would have been convicted of assault.
 Adidas has paid handsomely for these players, but a little self-awareness and humility in using them wouldn’t go amiss.